Pilates & Physiotherapy for Incontinence

 According to current research, conservative management is recommended as the first line treatment for all women with urinary incontinence.
 Pelvic floor exercises, education and lifestyle changes are integral components in the management of urinary incontinence and other bladder problems.

-When you visit a physiotherapist at Northern Spinal & Sports Injury Clinic, the first thing they’ll do is evaluate the body as a whole and see if there are any dysfunctions or imbalances.
+When you visit a physiotherapist at Northern Spinal & Sports Injury Clinic in Reservoir & Melbourne CBD, the first thing they’ll do is evaluate the body as a whole and see if there are any dysfunctions or imbalances.
 They’ll devote special attention to regions of the pelvis, lumbar spine, pelvic floor, uterus and bladder that might be causing restriction or tightness.

 If you’re suffering from incontinence and need an immediate solution, call our Reservoir or Melbourne CBD clinics on 03 9470 1010 today!